mathieudutour/kayero/test/index.md

 ## What's next?

-Hopefully this notebook has given you a decent explanation of what Kajero is for.
+Hopefully this notebook has given you a decent explanation of what Kayero is for.
 Here are the next things needing done:

 - Exporting the notebook
 - Making Reshaper smarter
 - More graphs
 - Exporting to Gist (if there's time!)

 Why not try making your own notebook?
-This one is forked from a [blank notebook](http://www.joelotter.com/kajero/blank) - have a play with the editor!
+This one is forked from a [blank notebook](http://www.joelotter.com/kayero/blank) - have a play with the editor!